TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendUserObject/Index.rst

 ============================

-The internal :php:`->uc` array contains options which are managed by the User Tools > User Settings module (extension "setup").
+The internal :php:`->uc` array contains options which are managed by the User Tools > :guilabel:`User Settings` module (extension "setup").
 These values are accessible in the :php:`$GLOBALS['BE_USER']->uc` array.
 This will return the current state of "Notify me by email, when somebody logs in from my account" for the user::